Simple2006/PySQLDataBase/README.md

 `logindb` can be found here -> https://github.com/Simple2006/logindb (It's a little textfile database I made)

-`python -m pip install mysql-connector-python`
+Install MySql Connector with `python -m pip install mysql-connector-python`

 1. Make sure you have your MySQL server setup before running!
 2. Make sure you have your database created!